KarhouTam/FL-bench/README.md

 ## Environment Preparation

-I offer two approaches to install all required packages. 🎐
+I offer three approaches to install all required packages. 🎐

 1. `pip install -r requirements.txt`
+2. `conda env create -f environment.yml`
-2. `poetry` (Recommended 👍.
+3. `poetry` (Recommended 👍.
 To keep all dependencies you install are identical to mine.)

    - If you are new to `poetry` 👀:
      1. `pip install poetry`